pratiknk4414/pratiknk4414/README.md

 - Hi, I’m Pratik Kadam
 - I’m interested in Data Analyst and Machine Learning
-- Currently I'm Pursuing PG Program in Data Science and Machine Learning
+- Certified Data Analytics and Machine Learning
 - I’m looking to collaborate on exciting projects that align with my interests and skills.
 - How to reach me Here is my Email : pratiknk7447@gmail.com